alpersonalwebsite/ants/diary-2022.md

 | 🦗 🍯 | Temnothorax Rugatulus | |
 -->

+## October 21

+`Ponera Pennsylvanica`
+I found more mold.
+I removed the mold and added more soil.

+## October 19

+`Ponera Pennsylvanica`
+The shrimps turned into mold.
+I removed the shrimps.

 ## October 17

-I moved the `Ponera Pennsylvanica` colony to a DIY custom formicarium.
+I moved the `Ponera Pennsylvanica` colony to a DIY custom formicarium and fed them.

 ## October 16